cs-onah/neo4j-data-abstraction/README.md

 Possible Solutions:
 1. Directly represent the state of the canvas in the database.
 Neo4j nodes holding entities (and their UI information), and edges holding connector UI information.

 2. Create an alternate database that stores the state of the canvas as is.
-A non-relational database (like MongoDB) can be used to store the state of the canvas.
+A collection based non-relational database (like MongoDB) can be used to store the state of the canvas.

+### Approach 1: Representing Canvas state in a non-relational database.

+Using this approach, the canvas state is stored in the database as is.
+This allows the state of the canvas to exist in a structure that is different from the Neo4j database.
+Allowing for deeper abstractions of the data.

+The state of the canvas in this approach will serve as a template through which the Neo4j database is created.

+### Approach 2: Representing Canvas state in Neo4j database.

-### Neo4j APOC format analysis.
+#### Neo4j APOC format analysis.

-The Neo4j database represents data in the APOC format.
-This format shows the nodes and relationships in the database in a JSON format.
+In order to represent the canvas state in the Neo4j database, we need to understand the APOC format.
+The Neo4j database uses this format to show the nodes and relationships in the database in JSON format.
 Consider a database that has the following nodes, Company A, Company B, Employee 1 and Employee 2.

 The following cypher queries can be used to query the database for its nodes and relationships.